2010-2013 Ford Transit Connect

 The front doors house 5-1/4" factory speakers (Crutchfield Research Photo)

 The Transit Connect's front doors changed a bit from 2010-2013, but 5-1/4" speakers remained a constant.

 You'll start by using a pry tool to pry out the screw cover behind the door release handle.
 A hook tool will be really useful here.
 Remove the exposed Torx T-20 screw, then pull out the release handle trim.
 Next, pry off the door pull handle cover and remove two exposed Torx T-20 screws.

 Now it's time to deal with the door panels.
-Remove three Phillips screws (or Torx T-20 screws) apiece from the front edge, rear edge, and top edge of the panel, then lift up the top edge of the panel.
-Next you'll need to pry out one clip in the center of the panel (and the power mirror switch, if equipped) before disconnecting the harnesses and removing the panel.
+Remove three Phillips screws (or Torx T-20 screws) apiece from the panel, then lift up the top edge of the panel.
+Next you'll need to pry out one clip in the center of the panel (and the power mirror switch, if equipped) before disconnecting the harnesses and carefully removing the panel.